Soil Health Toolkit - FIC

 Learn about In-Field Soil Health Assessment

-NRCS staff can assist with assessing soil health in the field.
-This will include a field visit, a conversation with the farmer on management, and use of the web soil survey.
-A web soil survey provides information on soil’s inherent, nonmanagement-influenced properties.
-While this is useful for gauging a “baseline,” management is the primary driver of whether a resource concern is present.
+NRCS staff or other trained soil health professionals can assist with assessing soil health in the field.
+This will include a field visit, a conversation with the farmer on management, and use of the NRCS web soil survey.
+A web soil survey provides information on soil’s inherent properties such as soil texture, slope, and water table.
+While this is useful for gauging a “baseline,” management also impacts soil health.
 When looking at indicators of soil health in the field, it is important to keep in mind both the soil properties and the management practices being used.
+Some indicators show the presence of well functioning soils while others can point to soil degradation.
 Below are six of the major indicators to look for when assessing soil health in the field:

-1. One indicator of soil health is aggregate stability.
-Soil aggregate stability is related to soil porosity and how well soil can resist raindrop impact and erosion.
+1. Aggregate stability is one indicator of soil health.
+Soil aggregate stability is the ability of the soil to stick together and resist raindrop impact and erosion.
 To assess aggregate stability in the field, one can conduct a slake test, a strainer test, or a Jornada soil aggregate stability test.
 These tests reveal healthy soils if at least 80% of the soil mass remains intact in a slake test; if the sample “stands up” for strainer test and runoff water is translucent; or if it meets the Jornada test criteria.

 2. Plant roots and biopores are another feature of healthy soils.
 Roots influence the soil immediately adjacent to them through exudates, growing and leaving soil organic matter as they die.
 Root systems and root channels can help address aggregate instability, soil organism habitat loss or degradation, and soil organic matter depletion.
 To assess this indicator of soil health in the field, look for evidence of dark root channels or biopores left by previous plants or earthworms.

-3. Healthy soils will also have adequate soil cover.
+3. Adequate soil cover promotes healthy soils.
 Soil cover is the percent of the soil surface that is covered by plant residue, organic mulch, or live plants.
-Having adequate soil cover can help address aggregate instability, soil organism habitat loss or degradation, soil organic matter depletion, and surface compaction.
+Having adequate soil cover can help address aggregate instability, soil organism habitat loss or degradation, soil organic matter depletion, and compaction.
 Soil cover can be measured in the field using farmer interview, the photo estimation method or state-approved method, or the line intercept method.
 If the soil is more than 75% covered after planting, it meets the criteria for adequate soil cover.

-4. Another indicator is surface crusts.
-Crusts form after rain or irrigation on soils with weak aggregate stability.
-Surface crusts are an indicator of similar resource concerns as adequate soil cover.
-Crusts can be evaluated by visual observation after rainfall/irrigation and drying.
+4. Surface crusts indicate soils with weak aggregate stability.
+Soil crusts form after rain or irrigation and can be evaluated by visual observation.
 Note whether crusts are throughout the field or only in patches.
 Near the surface, the soil will be dense and show layered sediment deposits.
 Poor crop emergence and uneven stand are also signs of surface crusts.
 Healthy soils should have surface crusts on 5% or less of the field.

-5. Evidence of ponding can be another indicator of soil health.
+5. Ponding can be another indicator of poor soil health.
 Ponding involves areas of the field that collect and hold runoff water from other parts of the field.
-Ponding may play a role in aggregate instability and surface compaction and can be measured by farmer interview or visual observation after rainfall or irrigation.
-Note evidence of crop residue deposits, evidence of ponding from observation or on recent aerial photos, and poor crop conditions, especially yellowing.
+Ponding may play a role in aggregate instability and surface compaction.
+Ponding can be identified by farmer interview or visual observation after rainfall or irrigation.
+Evidence of crop residue deposits and poor crop conditions, especially yellowing, may also point to ponding.
 Healthy soils should show evidence of ponding 24 hours or less after a typical rain event.

-6. Another indicator or soil health is penetration resistance, or management-induced reduction of large pores and degraded structure (i.e., platy) that results in a decrease in root depth, plant growth, and soil biological habitat and activity.
+6. Penetration resistance, or management-induced reduction of large pores and degraded structure (i.e., platy) results in a decrease in root depth, plant growth, and soil biological habitat and activity.
 Penetration resistance contributes to aggregate instability, organic matter depletion, and surface compaction.
-To assess this feature of soil structure, one can evaluate multiple representative locations in the field, ideally when the soil moisture is near field capacity, and record the depths of restrictive layers and PSI readings, evaluate root development and distribution, and look for platy structure.
+To assess this feature of soil structure, one can evaluate multiple representative locations in the field, ideally when the soil moisture is near field capacity, and record the depths of restrictive layers and PSI readings using a penetrometer, or feeling for resistance with an irrigation flag.
+One can also look at root development and distribution, and check for platy structure.
 In healthy soils, this evaluation should reveal granular structure, appropriate PSI readings, and vertical channels or roots.
-Health roots show unrestricted root growth and may have many fine roots.
+Healthy roots show unrestricted root growth and may have many fine roots.

-For further description of these soil health indicators, see the NRCS Cropland In-Field Soil Health Assessment Guide Technical Note.
+For further description and images of these soil health indicators, see the NRCS Cropland In-Field Soil Health Assessment Guide Technical Note.

 1. Soil structural stability and water partitioning.
-An indicator of aggregate stability, this is an important part of water infiltration and determining available water capacity.
+An indicator of aggregate stability, this is an important part of water infiltration and water capacity.

 2. Soil organic matter cycling is an indicator of soil organic carbon.
 This assists with carbon cycling and sequestration.